BSG-Africa/blog/_posts/2017-01-25-setup-shipyard-using-docker-compose.md

 author: jaisheelmistry
 ---

 We have setup [shipyard](https://shipyard-project.com/) for monitoring docker containers for one of our clients projects.
-We however encountered that we could not use shipyards [automated deployment script](https://shipyard-project.com/docs/deploy/automated/) due to strict security restrictions.
+We encountered that we could not use shipyards [automated deployment script](https://shipyard-project.com/docs/deploy/automated/) due to strict security restrictions.
 We however do have access to use dockers orchestration tool docker-compose.
 Below is the docker-compose.yml file that was derived from the manual docker run steps given [here](https://shipyard-project.com/docs/deploy/manual/)  <!--more-->

 The script below will require you to set the `${HOSTNAME}` and `${IP_OF_HOST}` enviroment variables.
 The `${IP_OF_HOST}` should be the ip address of the docker deamon this can be obtained by running `docker-machine ls`.